mshitrit/node-healthcheck-operator/docs/configuration.md

 - You need aggressive remediation regardless of system load
 - Your infrastructure can handle unlimited concurrent remediations
 - You can't accept any remediation delays during mass failures
-- You prefer human intervention over automated restraint

 ### Calculating Thresholds

 **Step-by-Step Guide**:
 ```
 1. Choose minHealthy based on availability requirements (unchanged)
-2. Consider: "At what point is it safe to resume creating new remediations?"
+2. Consider: "At what point is it safe to resume creating new remediations ?"
 3. Set stormRecoveryThreshold = acceptable unhealthy count for resumption
 4. Validate: stormRecoveryThreshold < (totalNodes - minHealthy)